Don’t Leave a Legacy of Suffering

 Our Don’t Leave a Legacy of Suffering campaign aims to bridge this stark gap in public awareness, and encourage people to leave gifts only to charities that fund humane research.

 How much money is left to charities who support animal experiments?

-Cancer Research UK’s total income in 2014-15 was £621 million.
-Of this, 27 per cent – £169 million – came from gifts that people had left in their wills.
-Legacy income is, in CRUK’s own words, at ‘historically high levels’ and in 2014-15 it generated more funds than any other single source.
+Cancer Research UK’s total income in 2017-18 was £634 million.
+Of this £182 million came from gifts that people had left in their wills.
+Legacy income, in CRUK’s own words, was their ‘single biggest source of fundraising income’.